 Base salary levels are set on the basis of factors such as job responsibilities, the CEO's subjective judgment of individual performance and contributions to overall business performance, experience level, internal merit increase budgets, external market base salary movement and market competitiveness as compared to 50th percentile data.
 With respect to promotions, we may initially position an individual below the 50th percentile and then adjust their base pay closer to the market median over time, in order to ensure that the individual is successfully performing and growing into their new role.
-The Committee reviewed base salary levels during the executive compensation review as outlined under the section entitled "Process for Determining Executive Compensation," which included an analysis of external market data, prepared by the Consultant and approved salary increases for all NEOs in late January 2014, with changes effective retroactively to January 1, 2014.
+The Committee reviewed base salary levels during the executive compensation review as outlined under the section entitled "Process for Determining Executive Compensation," which included an analysis of external market data, prepared by the Consultant and approved salary increases for all NEOs in early February 2015, with changes effective retroactively to January 1, 2015.

-2014 NEO Ва ase Salary Rationale John A. Hayes \$ 1,150,000 2014 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.
-Scott C. Morrison \$ 596,700 2014 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.
-Michael W. Feldser \$ 414,000 2014 base salary was based on the executive compensation review, including an analysis of external market data.
-Mr. Feldser's 2014 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to better align his compensation package with market median practices.
-Charles E. Baker \$ 460,575 2014 base salary was based on the executive compensation review, including an analysis of external market data.
-Mr. Baker's 2014 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to better align his compensation package with market median practices.
-Lisa A. Pauley \$ 439,875 2014 base salary was based on the executive compensation review, including an analysis of external market data.
-Ms. Pauley's 2014 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to better align her compensation package with market median practices.
+NEO в 2015 ase Salary Rationale John A. Hayes \$ 1,200,000 2015 base salary was based on the executive compensation review, including an analysis of external market data.
+Mr. Hayes' 2015 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to recognize his performance in relation to market median practices.
+Scott C. Morrison \$ 650,403 2015 base salary was based on the executive compensation review, including an analysis of external market data.
+Mr. Morrison's 2015 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to recognize his performance in relation to market median practices.
+Erik C. M. Bouts \$ 689,053 2015 base salary was based on an executive compensation review of his initial employment compensation package, including an analysis of external market data.
+Mr. Bouts' 2015 base salary was evaluated against a combination of U.S. market data, Swiss market data from non-Swiss, multinational companies and Swiss market data from Swiss companies.
+Mr. Bouts is paid in Swiss francs; his 2015 base salary and his annual non-equity incentive and other compensation is converted to U.S. dollars based upon 0.998, the exchange rate on December 31, 2015.
+Charles E. Baker \$ 478,998 2015 base salary was based on the executive compensation review, including an analysis of external market data.
+Mr. Baker's 2015 base salary reflected a merit increase consistent with the Corporation's merit increase budget and an increase to better align his compensation package with market median practices.
+Lisa A. Pauley \$ 453,071 2015 base salary was based on the executive compensation review, including an analysis of external market data, and reflected a merit increase consistent with the Corporation's merit increase budget.